Eila Goldhahn PhD

 Some of this work questions capitalist frameworks that commodify bodies, time, and environments, seeking instead reciprocal forms of value and attention.
 Writing traces how the digital-aesthetic and the physical-material converge within shared habitat, extending the creative process into language.

-CURRENT PROJECTS
+CURRENT WRITING PROJECTS / RECENT PUBLICATIONS

 Anatomy of a Residency:

-Architecture, Artists and Habitat(Anatomie einer Residenz: Architektur, Künstler und Kontext,working title)
+Architecture, Artists and HabitatAnatomie einer Residenz: Architektur, Künstler und Kontext,(working title)

-This bilingual english /german book investigates Pfälzer Hof Artists Residencies as an example of artistic ecosystem — a space where architecture, intention, and community practices intersect.
+This bilingual english /german book investigates Pfälzer Hof Artists Residencies as an example of artistic ecosystems — a space where architecture, intention, and community practices intersect.
 Combining documentary material with a literary approach, the project traces the residency’s origins and asks how artistic habitats shape the work and relationships that unfold inside them.

-This bilingual english /german book investigates Pfälzer Hof Artists Residencies as an example of artistic ecosystem — a space where architecture, intention, and community practices intersect.
+This bilingual english /german book investigates Pfälzer Hof Artists Residencies as an example of artistic ecosystems — a space where architecture, intention, and community practices intersect.
 Combining documentary material with a literary approach, the project traces the residency’s origins and asks how artistic habitats shape the work and relationships that unfold inside them.

 Von wilden schönen Gärten der Utopie und des postmodernen Tanzes

-in Lettre International / 149 / Sommer 2025 / Krieg & Frieden
+Essay published in Lettre International / 149 / Sommer 2025 / Krieg & Frieden

 Von wilden schönen Gärten der Utopie und des postmodernen Tanzes

-in Lettre International / 149 / Sommer 2025 / Krieg & Frieden
+Essay published in Lettre International / 149 / Sommer 2025 / Krieg & Frieden

 REFLECTIONS ON AUTHENTIC MOVEMENT